raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Retry Delay TLV {#delay}

-The Retry Delay TLV (SSOP-TYPE=0) can be used as an Operation TLV or as a Modifier TLV.
+The Retry Delay TLV (SIGNALING-TYPE=0) can be used as an Operation TLV or as a Modifier TLV.

-The SSOP-DATA for the the Retry Delay TLV is as follows:
+The TYPE-DEPENDENT DATA for the the Retry Delay TLV is as follows:

                             1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1